developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt3/index.md

 ##Handling MSR Intents
 Next will will add the code to "MSRCompletedActivity" for capturing the startActivity Intent and displaying the result data to the user.

-1. Select "MSRCompletedActivity.java" from "Package Explorer" in Eclipse.
+1. Select "MSRCompletedActivity.java" from "Package Explorer".

 	![img](../../images/setup/image158.jpg)